Google Play's billing system is required for developers offering in-app purchases of digital goods and services distributed on Google Play.

 About Google Play's billing system

-Purchases that require Google Play's billing system
+Unless otherwise permitted by the Payments policy, purchases that require use of Google Play's billing system include:

 - App functionality or content (such as an ad-free version of an app or new features not available in the free version); and

-Purchases that are not supported by Google Play's billing system
+Purchases that are not supported by Google Play's billing system include:

 - Payment of a credit card or utility bill.